HomeConsumer GoodsShampooIndonesia Shampoo Market

 • Brand Trust in Tier-2 and Tier-3 Cities Driven by Micro-Influencers

-In regional and smaller cities, local micro-influencers that speak in local dialects provide genuine product reviews have a significant impact on Indonesian customers, in contrast to more crowded Western markets where celebrity endorsements predominate.
+In regional and smaller cities, local micro-influencers who speak in local dialects provide genuine product reviews and have a significant impact on Indonesian customers, in contrast to more crowded Western markets where celebrity endorsements predominate.
 In the middle-class and lower-class markets, where shampoo sachets are still widely used and trust is crucial, these influencers are essential.
 Their influence goes beyond marketing; they also influence opinions of social standing, religious compatibility, and product safety.

 • Hyper-Localized Product Formats and Sachet